From time to time I collaborate with brands that are relevant to what my blog is about. I only accept work with businesses that I’m happy to endorse.

 I often get sent products in return for an account of my experience.
-A review will always include my honest opinion, otherwise, what’s the point?
+If this is the case, I’ll disclose it within the post.
+A review will always include my honest opinion; otherwise, what’s the point?

 Who doesn’t love a bit of giveaway action?
 I run them often and I love it when a reader can walk away with a freebie as a little reward for their loyalty and tenacity.
 Giveaway rules will always be specified in the small print of each individual post.
 If you plan on entering a Shinners & the Brood giveaway, it’s in your interest to read them.
 They basically just keep people from flaking one another over prizes.

 Any blogger will tell you that reading your comments is one of the highlights of writing a blog.
 I love healthy discussion and hearing what other parents have to say, but if things get nasty or defammatory, comments will be deleted.
 Please be respectful, avoid profanity and don’t spam.
 But I know you won’t!
 Sure you’re all lovely.